stephan-nylinder/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 * Easily editable, versatile but not requiring particular skills.

 > ### Discussion
 > Think of an example where you would have benefited from having access to a README-file when working with data.
-Describe to your desktop neighbor what you would have wanted such a file to contain.
+Describe to your neighbor what you would have wanted such a file to contain.
 {: .discussion}

 ## Backing up your files and folders